lightstreams-network/lightchain/README.md

 # Lightchain

 This is the official Lightstreams implementation of a proof-of-authority (PoA) blockchain.
 Lightchain is an ethereum-compatible blockchain which uses byzantine consensus to replace the original proof-of-work (PoW) from Ethereum.
-This is achieved by integrating [`Tendermint`](https://tendermint.com) for the consensus layer.
+This is achieved by integrating [`tendermint`](https://github.com/tendermint/tendermint) for the consensus layer.

+## Documentation

+You can find more detailed documentation in the [lightchain CLI reference documentation](https://docs.ligthstreams.network/cli-docs/lightchain).

 ## Pre-requirements